-We recently partnered with Chef Carlo Lamagna, of the soon-to-open Magna restaurant in Portland, Ore. to bring you this scrumptious Filipino coconut-rice cake.
+We recently partnered with Chef Carlo Lamagna, one of Food & Wine’s Best New Chefs of 2021 to bring you this scrumptious Filipino coconut-rice cake.
 Cooked and served in our 10″ Skillet, it brings some of the best Filipino flavors to your table.

 Bibingka, is a popular breakfast or merienda (snack) food.
 Traditionally, it’s placed on a banana leaf-lined terra cotta pot and baked in a clay oven with pre-heated coals.
 In this instance, Chef Carlo, replaced the terra cotta pot with a 10″ FINEX cast iron Skillet and baked it over a wood fire.

 3 tsp baking powder

 3 Tbsp brown butter, melted

 - Preheat oven to 375 F

 - Cut banana leaf into squares and line 10” Skillet with alternating sheets.